-The HA Layer configuration deals with configuration of the Peer Server.
-The important configuration parameters defined in this layer are isPrimary (true or false), HA Port, Backup server's IP Address, Backup server's Client Port, Backup server's HA Port.
-Configuration is required in the Replication and the Shared HA mode.
-Additionally, Admin Objects Store, Security Store, and Message Store must be configured for setting up Shared HA.
-When configuring HA, one of the following sets of instructions must be followed, depending on whether it id for Replication mode or for Shared mode.
+The HA Layer configuration deals with the configuration of the Peer Server.
+The important configuration parameters defined in this layer are isPrimary (TRUE or FALSE), HA Port, Backup server's IP Address, Backup server's Client Port, and Backup server's HA Port.
+Configuration is required in both the Replication and the Shared HA mode.
+Additionally, Admin Objects Store, Security Store and Message Store must be configured for setting up Shared HA.
+When configuring HA, one of the following sets of instructions must be followed, depending on whether it is for Replication mode or for Shared mode.